phamcnm/hangman/README.md

 Sasha Mothershead, Minh Pham, and Zoe Pharo

 ## How to run
-Ensure all necessary files in the same folder (Hangman.py, grade3.txt, grade4.txt, grade5.txt, and grade6.txt)
+Ensure all necessary files in the same folder: hangman.py is the main file graphics.py is the library to draw the things in the application grade3.txt, grade4.txt, grade5.txt, and grade6.txt are the words by level

 In the command line, type:
     python3 hangman.py